 The Cocoon Effect

 - Technology has resulted in the separation of travellers from their surroundings.
 Distances previously involving several days’ journey can now be covered in a few hours at an astonishing pace.
-Rebecca Solnit argues in River of Shadows that this represents a shift in the way humans conceive of themselves in relation to their surroundings, removing us from a close relationship with the earth, seasons and cyclical understandings and into a modern, linear approach to the world and technological/industrial progress.
-In contrast most people have embraced the new opportunities with enthusiasm and seem to have no problem in adjusting to new time zones, cultures and climates and positively relish the experience.
+Rebecca Solnit argues in River of Shadows that this represents a shift in the way humans conceive of themselves in relation to their surroundings, removing us from a close relationship with the Earth, seasons and cyclical understandings and into a modern, linear approach to the world and technological/industrial progress.
+In contrast many people have embraced the new opportunities with enthusiasm and seem to have no problem in adjusting to new time zones, cultures and climates and positively relish the experience.

-Technology as a substitute for Travel
+Technology as a substitute for travel

 - The internet and telecommunications revolution of the past 20 years presents a further leap in our conceptualization of space and distance; instant communication across the world in different media, and a sense of connection across vast distances (‘virtual mobility’).
 When we can see each other and speak across continents for free, travel itself may be re-conceived away from necessary function and towards leisure.